- Insurance carriers that offer fully insured plans bring in big profits with 100% fixed-rate structured health insurance.

 Emergency room visits can make up a significant portion of your health plan’s expenses.
 At an average cost of $1,010 per visit, recurring emergency room use can easily add up to tens of thousands of dollars per year.

 To reduce ER expenses, use your claims data from the CSI Dashboard to anonymously identify the conditions causing your employees to visit the ER.
-With this information, you can implement health management programs or prioritize primary care, both of which cost much less than ER visits and provide better, more personalized care for your employees.
+With this HIPAA-compliant information, you can implement health management programs or prioritize primary care, both of which cost much less than ER visits and provide better, more personalized care for your employees.

-Effect of Reduced Variable Costs on Your Total Expenses
+Effect of Reduced Variable Costs on Your Total Expenses in a Self-Funded Health Plan

 The best part about reducing your variable costs with a self-funded group captive plan is the savings.
 In a traditional insurance model, the carrier keeps your fixed premiums — no matter what you’re actually spending during the year.

-For businesses searching for alternative small business health insurance plans, group captive insurance from Roundstone provides numerous advantages over fully insured plans.
+For businesses searching for alternative small business health insurance plans, self-funded group captive insurance from Roundstone provides numerous advantages over fully insured plans.
 With 15% fixed and 85% variable costs, you can take back control of your health insurance expenses and save.

-Download our guide that the fully insured carriers don’t want you to see and discover how you can save thousands every year with group captive health insurance from Roundstone.
+Download our guide that the fully insured carriers don’t want you to see and discover how you can save thousands every year with self-funded group captive health insurance from Roundstone.